What is Default Risk?

 Companies with more FCFs are substantially more likely to pay off all of their financial obligations.

-Therefore, companies of higher profitability, especially if operating in a non-cyclical industry, are viewed as having lower default risk.
+Therefore, companies of higher profitability, especially if operating in a non-cyclical industry, are viewed as having a lower risk of default.

 Examples of Profitability Metrics